-The MPS Film Unit must be consulted in advance of any filming using a telescopic crane arm on public roads and filming will not be approved without the presence of a police escort.
-Please talk to the MPS Film Unit and we can discuss the provision of a police motorcycle escort or advise regarding road closures for filming.
+The MPS Film Unit must be consulted in advance of any filming using a telescopic crane arm on public roads and filming will not be approved without Mobile Police Support.

-Unregistered vehicles
+Unregistered Vehicles

 To be driven on public roads, vehicles must be registered in the UK or country of origin.
 This requirement applies even when the road is closed via a Traffic Management Order.